FrancisBanville/ms_interpreting_probabilities/README.md

 typically high sparseness (@Jordano2016Samplingb).
-Because of the methodological difficulties typically encountered when building deterministic quantitative networks, binary networks, which are easier to sample (@Jordano2016Samplingb) and predict (@Strydom2021Roadmapa), are much more documented and modeled in the literature.
+Because of the methodological difficulties typically encountered when building deterministic quantitative networks, binary networks, which are easier to sample (@Jordano2016Samplingb) and predict (@Strydom2021Roadmapa), are documented more frequently and modeled in the literature.
 Moreover, most published probabilistic networks and methods describe Bernoulli interactions (whether interaction probabilities are regarded as constant or variable, e.g. represented by Beta distributions), which underlines